ushahidi/Ushahidi_Java/README.md

 ```

 ### Fetch all categories
-Pull all visible categories that has been submitted to the Ushahidi platform
+Pull all visible categories that havee been submitted to the Ushahidi platform

 ```java
 CategoriesTask task = ushahidi.factory.createCategoriesTask();